natenka/pyneng-book-en/docs/source/book/06_control_structures/1_if_else.rst

   * empty object

-For example, since an empty list is a false value, it is possible to check whether the list is empty:
+For example, since an empty list is a false value, it is possible to check whether list is empty:

 .. code:: python